Dev-Sites/pixijs/Pixi-v3-Plugins.md

 ## Plugins

-Here are some plugins from the community for use with pixi v3:
+Here are some plugins from the community for use with pixi v3 & v4:

+- [pixi-action][action & animation] - For easily action and animation, like cocos2d-x.
 - [pixi-spine][spine] - Adds support for spine animations.
 - [pixi-tiled][tiled] - Adds support for importing Tiled Editor tilemaps into pixi.
 - [pixi-cocoontext][cotxt] - Optimizes text for use with cocoonjs.